LSPosed/MagiskOnWSALocal/README.md

 1. Star (if you like)
 1. Clone the repo to local
-   - If you want to install MindtheGapps, place `MindtheGapps-{arch}.zip` to `download` folder. {arch} can be `x64` or `arm64`.
+   - If you want to install MindtheGapps, place `MindtheGapps-{arch}.zip` in the `download` folder. {arch} can be `x64` or `arm64`.
-   - Run `build.sh --help` to get the usage if you want to use cli.
+   - Run `build.sh --help` to get the usage if you want to use CLI.
 1. Run `scripts/run.sh`
 1. Select the version of Magisk
-1. Choose which brand of GApps you want to install (If the package of Mindthegapps not exist, you will not been asking for this).
+1. Choose which brand of GApps you want to install (If the package of Mindthegapps does not exist, you will not be asking for this).
    - OpenGApps

     Select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like, select the root solution (none means no root), select the WSA version and its architecture (mostly x64)

    - MindtheGapps

-   There no other variant we can choose.
+   There is no other variant we can choose.
 1. Wait for the script to complete and the artifact will be in the `output` folder

 1. Move the artifact to a place you like